 Onions have layers of research based health benefits and are packed with nutrients, vitamins, antioxidants, and minerals.
-Onion also referred to as the bulb onion is a vegetable that forms an essential ingredient in Indian cuisines.
+Onion also referred to as the bulb onion is a vegetable (or fruit… the debate rages on) that forms an essential ingredient in Indian cuisines.

 Scientifically, onions are called Allium cepa.
 In Hindi, they are known as Pyaz or Kanda.
 Onions can be consumed either raw, dried, or cooked.
 Onions offer a strong taste and a pungent flavour.
 They grow underground as bulbs.